seamusdemora/seamusdemora.github.io/UsingLaunchdForSchedulingTasks.md

   $ tail -f ~/echodatetime.log.txt
   ```

-You will probably see a datetime output when you start the job, and then (if you ran the initial `.plist` five (5) more reports at one minute intervals beginning at 01:25 and ending at 01:29 (using my timing) on Nov 29 every year :)
+You will see a datetime output in your terminal screen based on the timing you've used in your `StartCalendarInterval` key.

 #### STEP 5.
 Optional: `stop` and `unload` your job

-If you decide to *retire* your `launchd` job, that is done in the reverse order from starting it:
+If you decide to *retire* your `launchd` job, and don't wish it to run any longer, you still have a little work to do!
+You have to proactively `retire` your `launchd` job, or it will continue to run iaw your .plist file *forever*.
+This can be done in one of two ways:

+1. `unload` then `remove` the job using `launchctl`, and then delete or move the .plist file to location outside of `~/Library/UserAgents` :

 ```
-$ launchctl stop seamus.simple.example
 $ launchctl unload ~/Library/LaunchAgents/sdm.simple.exampleofPLIST.plist
+$ launchctl remove seamus.simple.example
+$ mv ~/LaunchAgents/sdm.simple.exampleofPLIST.plist ~/archive
 ```
+2. Leave the file where it is, but change the value of the `Disabled` key in the .plist to `true/`

 You can check the status of your `launchd` job as follows:

 ```
 launchctl list | grep seamus
 ```

 # Miscellany

 - The `.plist` files above have been tested, and operated successfully on my macbook pro running Mojave (ver 10.14.6).
 Also verified the behavior of `launchd` when an event schedule occurs during `sleep`: The task ran immediately after the mac "woke up", and logged the time it awakened (i.e. not the scheduled time).